CANADA FX DEBT-C$ weakens modestly as investors eye jobs report

 slightly against the greenback on Thursday, pulling back from

-the key domestic labor market report at the end of the week.
+turning to the key domestic labor market report at the end of

 After Wednesday's rise on the back on better-than-expected